Summer Home Maintenance Checklist: Save Money While You Wait Out Interest Rates

 Finally, one home maintenance benefit people often overlook is that it can protect you from liability lawsuits.
 Whether it’s removing low tree branches or stabilizing a weak deck joist, keeping your house in shape means a safer home for you, your family and your guests.

-There are many different ways to help prepare your home this spring, but here are the four essential tasks for your home maintenance checklist.
+There are many different ways to help prepare your home this summer, but here are the four essential tasks for your home maintenance checklist.

 HVAC Systems